Dasharo/twpm-docs/docs/development/m4_fpga_communication.md

 tells that the currently running operation is to be aborted.

-Both interrupts arrive to M4 as IRQ 4, and exact reason for interrupt can be read from 4-byte `FB_INTR_RAW` NVIC register located at address 0x40004884.
+Both interrupts arrive to M4 as IRQ 4, and exact reason for interrupt can be read from 4-byte `FB_INTR_RAW` register located at address 0x40004884.
 Bits 0 and 1 represent `exec` and `abort`, respectively.
 Interrupts are cleared by writing the same bits to register `FB_INTR` located at 0x40004880.